sosokruashvili/wp-sticker-notes/readme.txt

 *   Communicate between website administrator and developer by simple notes ( tasks )
 *   See exact location of problem or some issue
 *   Control issues and communicate by inline note editing
+*   Set permissions to roles or users with custom capabilities: read, create, edit

+This plugin is useful while website testing and tracking bugs.
+User (with appropriate permissions) can create and stick note anywhere on any page.
+For example: if there is bug or is required to change something administrator can create note and stick on exact location where the issue is and developer (with appropriate permissions) can see the note.
 This plugin uses as less scripts and css as possible to avoid traffic load or performance problem, and is as simple as possible.
 Some other features will be added in next releases :D